-The integration of the green infrastructure efforts and the gray infrastructure controls is a critical component of the successful implementation of Final CSO LTCP.
+The integration of the green infrastructure efforts and the gray infrastructure controls is a critical component of the successful implementation of Final LTCP.
 Planned green controls were translated into an estimated reduction in impervious surface for each basin.
-Inputs to the collection system model will be revised to reflect these changes and the model will be run to determine the potential decrease in CSO activity and the corresponding reduction of proposed gray controls that may result from the implementation of green components.
-See Appendix 3.2.19: Green Infrastructure AAOV Impact Assessment and Modeling for details of the modeling approach used to estimate the overflow volume and frequency reduction.
-As the first sets of green infrastructure demonstration projects are built, the controls will be monitored and data on the effectiveness in reducing stormwater runoff will be generated and analyzed.
+Inputs to the collection system model were revised to reflect these changes and the models were run to determine the potential decrease in CSO activity and the corresponding reduction of proposed gray controls that may result from the implementation of green components.
+See Appendix 3.2.19 for details of the modeling approach used to estimate the overflow volume and frequency reduction.
+As the first sets of green infrastructure demonstration projects were built, the controls were monitored and data on the effectiveness in reducing stormwater runoff were generated and analyzed.
 Based on the results of the post construction monitoring of the green controls, MSD will re-evaluate and adjust the size of planned gray projects to provide the target level of CSO control.